 Alongside the Royal Crescent, the Circus is another landmark of Bath.
 Achieved by the same architect of the Royal Crescent.
 In opposite to the Royal Crescent, the Circus is wholly rounded and offers three segments.
 With a big tree in the middle of it.

 Jane Austen Centre

-Jane Austen is a famous author who lived in Bath, the Jane Austen Centre is retracing her story.
+Jane Austen is a famous author who lived in Bath.
+The Jane Austen Centre is retracing her story.
 We did not visit the Centre though since we were tired as the day was stretching out.
 But it’s a pretty famous place to visit in Bath.

-Last but not least, we have been seeing Cornish Pasty shop everywhere and were very curious about it.
-We went for a traditional Cornish Pasty, I must say it was much yummier than thought it’d be!
-So if you’re in England you must try them!
+Cornish Pasty shops are everywhere and we were very curious about it.
+We went for a traditional Cornish Pasty; I must say it was much yummier than thought it’d be!

 They’re originally from Cornwall, but you can find quite a lot of shops selling them in both, Bath and Bristol.
 So if you’re in England you must try them, the small version makes a great snack!